Macrometacorp/demo-realtime-log-analytics/README.md

 ### Visualization

-Please refer below 'c8-grafana-plugin' for visualization. https://github.com/Macrometacorp/c8-grafana-plugin
+Please refer below 'c8-grafana-plugin' for visualization.<br/>
+https://github.com/Macrometacorp/c8-grafana-plugin

 ### Developer Notes
 `gh-pages` is the main branch.
 `index.html` renders the UI of https://macrometacorp.github.io/tutorial-log-analytics/ .
 The page refers to `bundle.js` script. `bundle.js` is bundled version of `producer.js` and all of its dependencies.
-Each time you update the `producer.js` you need to rebuild the `bundle.js` file.
+Each time you update the `producer.js` you need to rebuild the `bundle.js` file.<br/>
 Use below command to do the same.
-Also make sure you chekin `bundle.js` along with `producer.js`
+Also make sure you chekin `bundle.js` along with `producer.js`<br/>
 `browserify producer.js > bundle.js`